devtks/devtks.github.io/_posts/2019-04-05-MicrosoftTeams.md

 <br/>
 #### Follow a Channel

-*Note: To receive noticiations and updates from a project, you must follow the corresponding Channel.*
+*Note: To receive notifications and updates from a project, you must follow the corresponding Channel.*

 Following a **Channel** is subscribing to get notifications for any and all activity in that **Channel**.
 You can only follow a **Channel**, you cannot follow a **Team**.
 If you are not directly working on a project, it is recommended you do not follow that **Channel**.
 When a project is finished for a **Channel**, it is recommended you unfollow that **Channel** to unsubscribe from all notifications.